cloudcreativity/ddd-modules/docs/guide/application/asynchronous-processing.md

 Or anything else that fits with the specific use case of your bounded context!

 Our approach is to define this work as _internal_ command messages.
-These are queued and dispatched by a specific _internal_ command bus - separating them from the command bus that implements the driving port in the application layer.
+These are queued by a specific _internal_ queue, and dispatched by a specific _internal_ command bus.
+This segregates them from the command bus that implements the command bus driving port.

-This means internal commands are not exposed as use cases of our module - making them an internal implementation detail of the application layer.
+This segregation is important, because it means that internal commands cannot be dispatched by the outside world.
+And it means internal commands are not exposed as use cases of our module - making them an internal implementation detail of the application layer.

 :::tip
-If you have a command that can be dispatched both by the outside world and internally, you should define this as a public command.
-The internal dispatching would use the public command bus rather than the internal command bus to queue the command.
+If you have a command that can be queued by both the outside world and internally, you should define this as a use case of your bounded context, i.e. a public command.
+When queuing internally within the application layer, the command can be pushed directly onto the queue via the queue driven port.
+I.e. you do not need to go via the public command queuer.
 :::

 ### Example